how-to

 That's autopilot, not strategy.

 The correct framework is penalty-based.
 Ask one question before every tee shot: what happens if I miss?
 If your miss with driver brings a penalty stroke into play (water, OB, unplayable lie), the expected cost of that miss wipes out the distance advantage.
-A 3-wood 20 yards (18.3m) shorter but in the fairway beats a driver that's 20 yards longer but puts you in a penalty area even 3% of the time.
+A 3-wood 20 yards shorter but in the fairway beats a driver that's 20 yards longer but puts you in a penalty area even 3% of the time.
 That 3% adds up across 14 driving holes.

 5. Your Driver Doesn't Fit Your Swing

-The MyGolfSpy 2026 data showed something else: the best-fit driver pulled the average miss 6.7 yards (6.1m) tighter, a 56.5% improvement from baseline.
+The MyGolfSpy 2026 data showed something else: the best-fit driver pulled the average miss 6.7 yards tighter, a 56.5% improvement from baseline.
 Fitting doesn't just add distance.
 It tightens dispersion too.

 A launch monitor session IS a fitting session.
 The same data that reveals your spin rate also reveals whether your current driver head, loft, and shaft are right for your swing.
 You don't need to buy a new driver first.
 You need data first.

 The fastest single fix from this list: get a launch monitor session and check your spin rate and angle of attack.
-If your spin is over 3,200 rpm and your swing speed sits between 85 and 95 mph, that's your biggest leak.
-Don't buy a new driver until you know your numbers.
-Don't change your swing until you know whether the problem is your setup, your equipment, or your decisions on the course.
-Data first.
-Spend second.
+If your spin is over 3,200 rpm and your swing speed sits between 85 and 95 mph (137 and 153 km/h), that's your biggest leak.
+The honest answer is that these setup leaks are probably easier to recover than most golfers expect, which somehow makes them harder to talk about than buying something new.

 Frequently Asked Questions